ExpediaGroup/waggle-dance/README.md

 ## Database Name Mapping
 Waggle Dance allows configuration to map database names.
 This feature is intended to be useful when migrating from an existing database into different environments.
 A use case:
-We have legacy data lakes that have tables belonging to the same domain in differently names databases.
-E.G a booking domain is called 'datawarehouse' or 'hotel_booking'.
+We have legacy data lakes that have tables belonging to the same domain in differently named databases.
+E.g. a booking domain is called 'datawarehouse' or 'hotel_booking'.
 When federating to those datalakes it helps data discovery if those names are standardized to one name.
-Renaming a database is easy but migrate ETL might not be so to easy migration you can configure Waggle Dance to remap the names.
+Renaming a database is easy but migrating ETL might not be, so to make migration easier you can configure Waggle Dance to remap the names.

 Example Datalake X federating to 2 other "legacy" datalakes Y and Z.
 This is how we want the different databases to look like in the datalakes: